filamentphp/filament/packages/tables/docs/04-filters.md

 ### Ternary filters

-Ternary filters allow you to quickly create a filter has three states, where not applied is the default state.
+Ternary filters allow you to quickly create a filter which has three states, where not applied is the default state.
 To filter a column named `is_admin` to be `true` or `false`, you may use the filter in its default configuration:

 ```php